pschou/nifi-diode/README.md

 another NiFi without letting anything go the other direction.
 Hence it's a simple, no-cache-diode.

-The idea here is this server listens on a ip:port and then any incomming connection is streamed to another ip:port, but data can only transfer one way.
+The idea here is this server listens on a IP:Port and then any incomming connection is streamed to another IP:Port, but data can only transfer one way.
 The sending side will have no idea what server it is sending to nor be able to get any information from the downstream NiFi.